tkmpraveens/randomize/README.md

 ### Getting Started

 1. Clone the repository to your local machine: git clone the [repository](https://github.com/tkmpraveens/randomize.git)
-2. Navigate to the project directory: cd randomize
+2. Navigate to the project directory: `cd randomize`
 3. Install the required dependencies: `npm i` or `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and navigate to http://localhost:3000

 ### Contribution Guidelines

 We welcome contributions to this project.
-To get started, please fork the repository, make your changes, and submit a pull request.
+If you find a bug or have an idea for a new feature, please fork the repository, make your changes, and submit a pull request.

 ### License